 Speech Pathology vs Occupational Therapy

 For those with a desire to help others develop, improve, recover, or find alternatives to the skills needed in everyday life, speech pathology and occupational therapy are both excellent career choices.
-Because these careers help others in a similar way, many aspiring healthcare professionals have difficulty deciding which field they would like to pursue.
+Because these careers help others in similar ways, many aspiring healthcare professionals struggle to decide which field to pursue.
 While there are many similarities between the two fields in terms of how both professionals work with patients, this article will talk about some of the differences that may help you decide which path to choose.

 Sponsored online speech pathology programs